itrocket-team/testnet_guides/celestia/light.md

 ```

 Create wallet
->You will need to fund that address with Testnet tokens to pay for PayForBlob transactions.
+>You will need to fund that address with Mainnet tokens to pay for PayForBlob transactions.

 ~~~
 KEY_NAME="my_celes_key"